pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Testing.md

 your code base.

 However, if you aren't in a position to modularize your code base right now, there is a quick fix.
-Our [XCTest Dynamic Overlay][xctest-dynamic-overlay-gh] library, which is transitively included with this library, comes with a property you can check to see if tests are currently running.
+Our [Issue Reporting][issue-reporting-gh] library, which is transitively included with this library, comes with a property you can check to see if tests are currently running.
 If they are, you can omit the entire entry point of your application.